-Mediaweek launched its list of Icons at the 2022 Mediaweek 100 Power Lunch.
+Mediaweek first launched its list of Icons at the 2022 Mediaweek 100 lunch.

-This year we remind you of those eight Mediaweek Icons (below in alphabetical order) ahead of the announcement at our 2023 event of a new name for this exclusive club.
+Here, we remind you of the nine Mediaweek Icons (below in alphabetical order) ahead of the announcement of its newest member.

 In October 2022, production and distribution giant Banijay acquired Beyond International, a scripted and non-scripted multi-territory content group launched and still run by chief executive Mikael Borglund.
 “The original intent was just to make one TV show,” Borglund told Mediaweek.
 In 2024 it will be 40 years since the company was launched.